 Karen Johnson, Chief Communications Officer

 Become a fan on Facebook & follow us on Twitter.

-HealthCorps®, a 501 (C) 3 co-founded by Dr. Oz, two-time Daytime Emmy® Award-winning host of the three-time Daytime Emmy® Award-winning “The Dr. Oz Show,” and his wife Lisa, is building a movement to fight childhood obesity by getting to the underbelly of the crisis and helping Americans discover what they are really hungry for and why.
+HealthCorps® is a 501 (c) 3 founded in 2003 by heart surgeon and Daytime Emmy Award-winning host Dr. Mehmet Oz and his wife Lisa to combat the childhood obesity crisis.
+Our organization is building a movement to fight childhood obesity by getting to the underbelly of the crisis and helping Americans discover what they are really hungry for and why.

 HealthCorps “Coordinators” carry out unique in school and community programming targeting high-need populations.
 Using peer mentoring to deliver a progressive curriculum in nutrition, fitness and mental strength, HealthCorps Coordinators give teens purpose, help develop human character and inspire an interest in health and culinary arts careers.

 HealthCorps also serves as a unique research laboratory — exploring the complex, underlying causes of the obesity crisis and discovering and communicating solutions.
 HealthCorps is bringing many initiatives together to address the “Whole Child” and activate the students’ mind, body and spirit.
 As a result, HealthCorps is transforming the educational paradigm one school at a time.